intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 **The secret created (`YOUR_SECRET`) should be the same as the password you specified in section 1.1**

 ### 1.3 Start the client container
 Configure the environment variables in the following script before running it.
+Check [Bigdl ppml SGX related configurations](#1-bigdl-ppml-sgx-related-configurations) for detailed memory configurations.
 ```bash
 export K8S_MASTER=k8s://$( sudo kubectl cluster-info | grep 'https.*' -o -m 1 )
 echo The k8s master is $K8S_MASTER .